DeutscheSoft/AWML/README.md

 ### `<awml-show>` and `<awml-hide>`

 The parent widgets is either hidden or shown depending on whether the value received is true or false.
-Note that these tags do not (directly) change the CSS of their parent widgets, instead they try to hide or show the parent by calling `hide_child` or `show_child` in its parent widget.
-Note that for this to work, the widget needs to be a child of a `awml-container`.
+Depending on what the parent widget is, the behavior of these tags is different:

+* If the parent is an AUX widget inside of an AUX Container, it will call `hideChild` or `showChild` in its Container parent.
+* If the parent is any other AUX widget, it will call `hide` and `show`.
+* If the parent is any other DOM element, it will set the CSS `display` property to `none`.

 ### `<awml-styles>`